Feasibility in Action

 • Prioritize locations to focus on based on business needs.

-• Start with just one issue area, like Freshwater, even if you also impact land or ocean.
+• Start with just one environmental realm, like Freshwater, even if you also impact land or ocean.

 • Don’t have upstream data for freshwater?
 You can start with a direct operations target in a specific location.